secure-device-onboard/docs/docs/iot-platform-sdk/development-guide.md

 ### *ModuleMessage*
 This JSON* structure contains the key-value pairs for a particular module name.
-It is used to store, both, the device's serviceinfo, and the owner's pre-serviceinfo.
+It is used to store both the device's serviceinfo and the owner's pre-serviceinfo.

 *Message Body:*
 ```